 What you might know is that many of the landscapes that distinguish the fantasy of Westeros are real locations in Iceland.
-What you might not know is that many of these locations can be visited when travelling in Iceland (some more easily than others).
+What you might not know is that many of these locations can be visited when traveling in Iceland (some more easily than others).

 TIME TO GEEK OUT

 Below is a rundown of Game of Thrones locations in Iceland, but if you’re interested in visiting the locations, check out Gray Line’s Game of Thrones tour.
-Several of the most popular spots are organised into a day tour.
+Several of the most popular spots are organized into a day tour.

 GAME OF THRONES FILMING LOCATIONS IN ICELAND (arranged by site name)